Deeplocal/mocktailsmixer/README.md

 To wire the power supply, first connect the AC Lines to their terminals (Black to L or Load, White to N or Neutral, Green to Ground).
 Next, connect the DC power lines to power supplies.
 Note: To make the wiring easier to follow, we used red wire for all the 12V lines and green for all of the 5V lines.
 We kept the all of the Ground wires black because all devices will need to share Ground in order to communicate.
 Note: We also recommend using a lower gauge wire (12 or 14 gauge), for the DC power lines moving from the power supply to the terminal block or the wire nut, then using a higher gauge (20 to 24 gauge) for all of the other lines.

+Note: The pumps used in this assembly produce a lot of ground noise that can travel throughout the dinrail and could potentially interfere with communication between Raspberry Pi and Arduino to carry out commands properly.
+It is recommended that you add a 5k capacitor to the dinral with the long side going into the 12V supply and the short side going to ground to store the ground noise and resolve communication interference.

 ![](hardware/photos/021.jpg)